Separation Anxiety Treatment in Los Angeles, CA

 Tips for Coping With Separation Anxiety Disorder

 Like other forms of anxiety, separation anxiety can feel overwhelming and all-consuming.
-Some people may realize that their fears and behaviors are irrational, but may be unable to control them.
-Fortunately, there are things you can do to help quiet your fears and cope with separation anxiety in a healthy manner.
+Some people may realize that their fears and behaviors are irrational but may be unable to control them.
+Fortunately, there are separation anxiety treatments that can help you cope in a healthy manner.

 Mindfulness is a type of meditation in which you focus on being aware of what you’re sensing and feeling in the moment, without judgment.
 Meditation allows you to reduce your anxiety, increase focus, and thereby reflect on your situation and the feelings surrounding it.